Biblical mile

-Biblical mile (מיל) is a unit of distance on land, or linear measure, principally used by Jews during the Herodian dynasty to ascertain distances between cities and to mark the Sabbath limit, equivalent to about ⅔ of an English statute mile, or what was about four furlongs (four stadia).
-The basic Jewish traditional unit of distance was the cubit (אמה), each cubit being roughly between 46-60 cm The standard measurement of the biblical mile, or what is sometimes called tǝḥūm šabbat (Sabbath limit; Sabbath boundary), was 2,000 cubits.
+Biblical mile (מיל) is a unit of distance on land, or linear measure, principally used by Jews during the Herodian dynasty to ascertain distances between cities and to mark the Sabbath limit, equivalent to about two-thirds of an English statute mile, or what was about four furlongs (four stadia).
+The basic Jewish traditional unit of distance was the cubit (אמה), each cubit being roughly between 46-60 cm The standard measurement of the biblical mile, or what is sometimes called Techum shabbat (Sabbath limit; Sabbath boundary), was 2,000 cubits.